Azure/Vector-Search-AI-Assistant/README.md

 The provided ARM or Bicep Template will provision the following resources:
-1. Azure Cosmos DB account with a database and 4 containers at 1000 RU/s autoscale.
+1. Azure Cosmos DB account with a database and 5 containers at 1000 RU/s autoscale.
+These will scale down to 500 RU/s when not in use.
 1. Azure App service.
 This will be configured to deploy the Search web application from **this** GitHub repository.
 This will work fine if no changes are made.
 If you want it to deploy from your forked repository, modify the Deploy To Azure button below.
 1. Azure Open AI account with the `gpt-35-turbo` and `text-embedding-ada-002` models deployed.
 1. Azure Functions.
 This will run on the same hosting plan as the Azure App Service.